-USB-C still has a way to go before it becomes widely adopted.
-But many smartphone manufacturers are now looking to the new digital connection not just as a better way to charge a device, but as a means of phasing out the headphone jack on handsets.
+USB-C is finally beginning to pick up traction, with many smartphone manufacturers now adding the new digital connection.
+After all, it's not just as a better way to charge a device, but it's also a means of phasing out the headphone jack on handsets.
 Here's a closer look at USB-Type C.

 If you have an electronic device that plugs into something, the chances are it'll make use of USB.
 From desktop computers to smartphones, USB memory sticks to laptops, USB is the standard when it comes to connectivity.

 The last major update to the ever-evolving USB standard came in 2013 with USB 3.1, and that was accompanied by the introduction of the new USB-C connector.
 If anything, it could become the default connection standard for even more devices.

 Apple helped kick off the trend with the 12-inch MacBook that used a single USB-C socket to not just connect to all its peripherals, but also to provide power.
 More recently, the HTC 10 and LG G5 have incorporated USB-C into their designs, as well as the ill-fated Galaxy Note 7 and Google Pixel phones.

 But just what makes USB-C better than its predecessors?
 Let's take a closer look.

 USB-C - it is not a new standard